emilepharand/Babilonia/README.md

 - Use the word "practice" less
 - Use examples in more languages
 - Less !
+- Synonyms for: very, ...
+- Explain muscle memory

 Babilonia is an innovative tool for language enthusiasts who want to **grow and strengthen** their **vocabulary** in foreign languages.
-It seeks to unlock the power of vocabulary to express your thoughts and understand native speakers.
-In a nutshell, as your vocabulary improves, so do your language skills!
+It seeks to unlock the power of vocabulary to express your thoughts and understand languages.
+As your vocabulary improves, so do your language skills!

 At its core, Babilonia leverages your **muscle memory** to help you learn **more words**, **faster**.
 Also, unlike traditional methods, Babilonia lets you practice multiple languages **at the same time**! 😍